Madministrator/steganography/README.md

  * As a photographer, I want to input multiple types of image files and have them converted to .png files if necessary
    * Weeks: 2
    * Confirmation: Code that converts different types of image files to .png without changing or losing data

-### Tanner's Log
-* (11-27-2018)
-   * What did I do?
-Researched Javascript
-   * What will I do?
-Start coding to detect the word size of an image file
-   * Is anything blocking me?
-Inexperience with the language
-   * What do I believe is the percent chance that we will complete the sprint?
-75%
-* (11-29-2018)
-   * What did I do?
-Researched PNG file formats
-   * What will I do?
-Figure out how to access PNG metadata to get the word size
-   * Is anything blocking me?
-No major blocks currently
-   * What do I believe is the percent chance that we will complete the sprint?
-75%

  ## Brendan Bard